JarlTuxen/2-semester-gitbook/topics/backend-design.md

 - Create a table for the data
 - Insert the data
 - Build the following views that displays:
   - How many pokemon exists pr. primary type?
+(15 rows - first is Water 28)
   - What are the average defence for all pokemon?
+(68)
   - What are the average hp for (primary) grass types?
+(65)
   - How many fire pokemon has higher hp than the average pokemon?
+(64.2119)
   - What primary type are the fastest?
+(Electric 140)

 **Query as much as possible in SQL as this is more efficiant**